About Us

 Wally

 Wally Doggett is a 2004 graduate of the Academy of Oriental Medicine at Austin.
-While a student at AOMA, Wally apprenticed at Turtle Dragon Health Services with senior herbalist Dr. Wu Peirong, and more recently completed an intensive diploma course in Chinese medicine dermatology with the world renowned UK based Dr. Mazin Al-Khafaji.
+While a student at AOMA, Wally apprenticed at Turtle Dragon Health Services with senior herbalist Dr. Wu Peirong, and more recently completed Dr. Mazin Al-Khafaji's diploma course in Chinese medicine dermatology.

-Wally treats Thursday - Saturday.
+Wally treats in the community acupuncture clinic Wednesday - Saturday.
 He spends the remainder of his time providing herbal consults for skin disorders and managing the clinic's operations.

 Sara